Walk safer and smarter outside

 Two seniors walk on a paved path

-Walking has been called the most underrated form of exercise.
+Walking may be the most underrated form of exercise.
 That’s because many people don’t know it can do so much more than improve fitness and heart health.
 Walking can help boost mood and energy.
 It can also ease pain and lower your risk for cancer and chronic diseases.*

 The good news: You can stay safe while you stride with a little planning.
 Check out these tips before you step out, and then put them to good use.